lorddusk/ObsidianDnD/Reference/deities/Hoar.md

 Folk speak Hoar's name when they want revenge, particularly when they are incapable of avenging themselves.
 This invocation might be in response to a petty slight or a true injustice, and the acknowledgment of Hoar might be a short prayer said aloud or might be written down somewhere.
 It's generally believed that the more permanent the form of the prayer, the more likely it is to be fulfilled.
 For this reason, some etch their prayers in lead and bury it or hide their prayers inside diaries.
 Aside from bounty hunters and those on crusades of vengeance, few truly revere Hoar, and he is served by fewer still who would call themselves priests.
 Temples or shrines of Hoar are almost nonexistent except for ancient sites in Chessenta and Unther.

-Hoar became a member of the Faerûnian pantheon when his worship extended beyond the lands that originally revered him.
+Hoar became a member of the Faerï¿½nian pantheon when his worship extended beyond the lands that originally revered him.
 Most consider Tyr to be the arbiter of laws, and Hoar to be the god who metes out punishment that comes as a result of breaking those codes.
 A judge might favor the worship of Tyr, while a jailor or a headsman is more likely to pray to Hoar.